adriancm93/website/content/home/experience.md

   date_end = "2019-08-01"
   description = """
   Achievements:
-  * Programmed statistical models to evaluate the effects of the FedEx Technology Incentive Program (FTIP) on revenue growth by analyzing over $30 million in cash awards
+ * Presented recommendations to increase the expense-to-return ratio growth after analyzing $30 million in awards and programming statistical models to evaluate the FedEx Technology Incentive Program's effects on revenue.
 """
 +++